Sisley and the Environment

 LIMITING OUR PRODUCTS'

-Significant investment has been made in ecotoxicity (analyzing our ingredients' environmental impact).
+Significant investment has been made in ecotoxicity (analysing our ingredients' environmental impact).

 We have a sustainable procurement policy with our suppliers to ensure that raw materials are traceable (so we know the source plant and its country of production).